Last verified: today

 Absorption & Bioavailability

 Unknown — no human pharmacokinetic data in the provided studies.
-Rat studies used oral gavage administration, but absorption and bioavailability in humans has not been assessed in the provided research.
+Animal studies used oral gavage delivery.

 Red Flags to Watch For